trace4cats/trace4cats/README.md

 [sampled](https://github.com/trace4cats/trace4cats-docs/blob/master/docs/sampling.md), no computation associated with calculating attribute values will be performed**

-For more information on how to use these can be found in the [examples documentation](https://github.com/trace4cats/trace4cats-docs/blob/master/docs/examples.md)
+More information on how to use these can be found in the [examples documentation](https://github.com/trace4cats/trace4cats-docs/blob/master/docs/examples.md)

 ## Quickstart